 Some links in this post may be affiliate links

-Ansellia orchid (Leopard Orchid) requires very bright light and a dry rest of about 4-6 weeks to produce blooming.
-They are very drought tolerant but they perform better if kept evenly moist throughout the year.
+Ansellia orchid (Leopard Orchid) requires very bright light and a dry rest of about 4-6 weeks to enhance blooming.
+They are very drought-tolerant but they perform better if kept evenly moist throughout the year.

 Leopard Orchids are a rare and fascinating orchid species.
 This guide covers how to care for Ansellia africana, propagate it successfully, and address common problems to ensure a thriving plant.
 But first, let's look at some facts about these orchids.